 It is normal to feel nervous or even scared of speaking in public.
-Practise your content most realistically (standing up, with the supporting documentation), alone first, in front of a few friends/family, take it to a test audience and then be early in the room to practice there, if possible, the evening before the meeting.
+Practise your content most realistically (standing up, with the supporting documentation), on your own first, in front of a few friends/family, take it to a test audience and then be early in the room to practice there, if possible, the evening before the meeting.
 Don’t hesitate to ask for time in the room with the organiser and ask the technicians to be there early to review the setup.

 The idea is to bring every 1-2 minutes an element of change and/or surprise.
 You can think of the following items: